Abhishek-yadv/AwesomeLLMApps/AIFinanceAgent/README.md

-Sure!
-Here's a charming, easy-to-read version with emojis to make it more engaging:

 ## 🚀📈 AI Investment Agent

 Welcome to the **AI Investment Agent**!
 This delightful Streamlit app harnesses the power of AI to compare the performance of two stocks, generating detailed reports to guide your investment decisions.
 By leveraging GPT-4 alongside Yahoo Finance data, you gain valuable insights to help you make informed choices.